-Quality ControlThe draft checklist (inventory) is compiled by collating data and information through a comprehensive literature overview.
+Quality ControlThe draft checklist is compiled by collating data and information through a comprehensive literature overview.
 Additional steps implemented to control the quality of the data are described below.
-Taxonomic harmonisation and normalisation using the GBIF taxonomic backbone In order to harmonise all species names across countries, species lists are subjected to a normalisation process in which taxon rank and taxonomic status are identified and assigned.
+Taxonomic harmonization and normalization using the GBIF taxonomic backbone In order to harmonize all species names across countries, species lists are subjected to a normalization process in which taxon rank and taxonomic status are identified and assigned.
 Spelling and other errors in assigning species authorship are also corrected.
-Data validation The checklist (inventory) compiler team completes a review and validates all the annotations especially those on provenance and ‘invasiveness’ status of the species based on evidence of impact.
-Data verification The checklist (inventory) is submitted to a network of country editors for a review of both accuracy of records, annotations and identification of any significant gaps in the data.
+Data validation The checklist compiler team completes a review and validates all the annotations especially those on provenance and 'invasiveness' status of the species based on evidence of impact.
+Data verification The checklist is submitted to a network of country editors for a review of both accuracy of records, annotations and identification of any significant gaps in the data.
 Data verification is an iterative process and the activity for a particular version is declared complete on agreement of all relevant country editors (see versioning details below).
 One of the key tenets of the GRIIS project has been engagement with country editors in the verification process and as custodians of their country checklists.
 While this has been possible in the majority of countries, the compilers have not been very successful in this engagement for a small number of countries this engagement process has not succeeded in delivering a verified checklist.
 In these cases, the GRIIS compiler team has completed the validation of the species records while working on identifying country experts.

 - Data collation and categorization Data filtering and categorization/ classification Taxonomic harmonization and normalization Data validation Data verification